jstevej/pyinter-2025/lecture-03.md

   - Tips
     - Make truth tables for light 1
     - Write algebraic expression for light 1
-    - Light 2 is opposite of light 1
+    - Light 2 should be easy to figure out once you get light 1

 ::right::